Eggplant, Tomato, Bell Pepper, and Potato

 • Intestinal epithelial cells are particularly affected → irritation, inflammation, vomiting, and diarrhea.

-• Solanine inhibits this enzyme, which is responsible for the breakdown of acetylcholine.
+• Solanine inhibits this enzyme, which is responsible for breaking down acetylcholine.

 • Result: Overstimulation of the parasympathetic nervous system → salivation, bradycardia, muscle tremors, neurological symptoms

-• Glycoalkaloids disrupt the energy balance of cells (e.g., by inhibiting the respiratory chain) → lethargy, weakness, CNS symptoms
+• Glycoalkaloids disrupt cellular energy metabolism (e.g., by inhibiting the respiratory chain) → lethargy, weakness, CNS symptoms

 Eggplant (Solanum Melongena)